 Types of Weight Loss Surgery continued...

-- After biliopancreatic diversion, the stomach is small, and food bypasses a large amount of intestine.
-The person both eats less and absorbs fewer calories, causing weight loss.
+After biliopancreatic diversion, the stomach is small, and food bypasses a large amount of intestine.
+You eat less and absorb fewer calories, causing weight loss.

 Only a few weight loss surgery centers perform biliopancreatic diversion.
-It is highly effective, but is difficult to perform.
-Also, biliopancreatic diversion frequently leads to nutritional deficiencies.
-It accounts for less than 5% of all weight loss surgery.
+It is highly effective, but is difficult to do.
+Also, biliopancreatic diversion often leads to low nutrition.

 Vertical Banded Gastroplasty